-Chapter 11 is a legal process that involves reorganization of a debtor’s debts and assets.
+Chapter 11 bankruptcy is a legal process that involves the reorganization of a debtor’s debts and assets.
 It is available to individuals, sole proprietorships, partnerships, and corporations.
 It is most commonly used by corporations.
-The reorganization allows the business to continue operations but under supervision, subject to the debtor’s fulfillment of some of his obligations.
-Since it is the most expensive of all bankruptcy cases, a business should do a careful analysis of all other bankruptcy alternatives before settling for Chapter 11.
+The reorganization allows the business to continue operations but under supervision, subject to the debtor’s fulfillment of some of their obligations.
+Since it is the most expensive of all bankruptcy proceedings, a business should perform a careful analysis of all other bankruptcy alternatives before settling for Chapter 11.

 The Process for Chapter 11 Bankruptcy

 A Chapter 11 case starts with the filing of a petition in the bankruptcy court where you are a resident.
 The petition may be voluntary or involuntary.
-A voluntary petition is submitted by the debtor, on condition that no prior bankruptcy petition was dismissed due to the debtor’s intentional failure to appear in court or comply with court orders.
-Upon filing the petition, the debtor must submit a schedule of current income and expenditures, assets and liabilities, executory contracts, unexpired leases, as well as a statement of financial affairs.
-After the debtor has filed the petition, he automatically assumes the role of ‘debtor in possession’ and takes control of the business operations and assets during the reorganization.
+A voluntary petition is submitted by the debtor, on the condition that no prior bankruptcy petition was dismissed due to the debtor’s intentional failure to appear in court or comply with court orders.
+Upon filing the petition, the debtor must submit a schedule of current income and expenditures, assets and liabilities, executory contracts, and unexpired leases, as well as a statement of financial affairs.
+After the debtor has filed the petition, they automatically assume the role of “debtor in possession” and take control of the business operations and assets during the reorganization.
 An involuntary petition is filed by creditors who meet certain requirements provided by the bankruptcy court.

-The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence, and his intention to file a plan of organization.
+The voluntary petition includes the debtor’s tax identification number, the location of principal assets, residence, and his intention to file a plan of reorganization.
 When receiving the petition, the bankruptcy court is required to charge a $1,167 filing fee and a $500 administrative fee.
-The fee is paid to the court clerk in whole, or in installments as the court may decide.
-If the court allows payment in installments, the debtor is limited to four installments, with the final payment being not later than 120 days from the date of the case filing.
+The fee is paid to the court clerk in whole, or in installments as decided by the court.
+If the court allows payment in installments, the debtor is limited to four installments, with the final payment not being later than 120 days from the date of the case filing.

 Debtors in Possession

-Chapter 11 places the debtor in possession, with a role to perform all functions relating to the business except investigative functions and roles of a trustee.
+Chapter 11 bankruptcy places the debtor in possession with a role to perform all functions relating to the business except investigative functions and the roles of a trustee.
 These functions include examining and objecting to claims, accounting for assets, and filing reports as required by the court.
-With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his functions.
+With the court’s approval, the debtor in possession can employ professionals such as attorneys, accountants, auctioneers, and appraisers to assist in his/her functions.

 The trustee is required to monitor the compliance of the debtor in possession with the reporting requirements set by the court.
 If the debtor in possession fails to comply with the reporting requirements of the trustee or bankruptcy court, the trustee may file a motion to have the case dismissed or converted to another chapter of the bankruptcy code.